-- Undertake appropriate discussion with parents prior to involvement of another agency unless to do so would place the child at further risk of harm. - Ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+- Undertake appropriate discussion with parents prior to involvement of another agency unless to do so would place the child at further risk of harm. - Ensure that parents understand the responsibilities placed on the school and staff for safeguarding children.

 9 Record Keeping